Live at XM

 Live at XM is an EP by Wheatus released on 15 December 2004 and exclusively available at Apple's iTunes Store.
 It features five songs from a live performance that was part of an hour-long Wheatus special, broadcast by XM Satellite Radio.
 The song 'Lemonade' on the EP was dedicated to Brendan B. Brown's neighbors.

-The EP was removed from iTunes at an unknown date, and cannot be found elsewhere on the internet.
-As of 2024, it is lost media.
+The EP was removed from iTunes at an unknown date, and is not otherwise available.